Pederasty: Pederasty among classical scholars

-Classical studies during the time of the Victorian era rapidly changed with the exploration of what ancient Greece had to offer, quickly garnering admiration by those in study and capturing the attention of Victorian writers.
-Holding esteem of the Greeks, the Victorians began to model and apply Greek concepts and more onto their modern life.
-This application of Greek philosophy manifested with the Victorians' examination of Plato and subsequently the Greek concept of pederasty which had them evaluating and applying this conception of intimate Greek encounters to those found within the Victorian era.
-This fascination and admiration led to works of literature which commemorated Pederasty and same-sex love by numerous individuals of this time such as John Addington Symonds with his essay "A Problem in Greek Ethics", or Oscar Wilde with his novel, The Picture of Dorian Gray, amongst others.
+Classical studies during the 19th century rapidly changed with the exploration of what ancient Greece had to offer, quickly garnering admiration by those in study and capturing the attention of period writers.
+Holding esteem of the Greeks, 19th-century Europeans began to model and apply Greek concepts and more onto their modern life.
+This application of Greek philosophy manifested with the Victorians' examination of Plato and the Greek concept of pederasty, which led to them evaluating and applying this conception of intimate Greek encounters to those found within the Victorian era.
+This fascination and admiration led to works of literature which commemorated pederasty and same-sex love, such as John Addington Symonds's essay "A Problem in Greek Ethics" and Oscar Wilde's novel The Picture of Dorian Gray.

+For instance, Richard Barham Middleton's poem "The Bathing Boy" idealizes the beauty of a nude boy diving into a lake: